mcarvin8/sf-decomposer/messages/decomposer.decompose.md

 # description

-This command will read all of the original metadata files and separate them into smaller files.

-These smaller decomposed files can be XMLs, YAMLs, or JSONs.
+This command will read the original metadata files and decompose them into smaller files.
+The decomposed file format can be XML, YAML, or JSON.

-You should use this to create files for version control after retrieving metadata from an org.
+You should run this after you retrieve metadata from an org and before you commit the metadata to your git repository.

 # examples